-The following disclosure on the Full Moon/Rainy Lake Property reproduces the Executive Summary from the Full Moon/Rainy Lake Report, which is incorporated into this AIF by reference.
-A copy of that report can be found under the Company's profile at www.sedar.com.
+The following disclosure on the Full Moon/Rainy Lake Property reproduces the Summary from the Full Moon PEA, which is incorporated into this AIF by reference.
+A copy of that report can be found under the Company's profile at www.sedar.com on April 14, 2015.